Plutonomicon/cardano-transaction-lib/doc/ctl-as-dependency.md

-# Using CTL as a Dependency
+# Adding CTL as a Dependency

 CTL can be imported as an additional dependency into a Purescript project built with Spago (i.e. by listing the project in your `packages.dhall`).
 Running CTL contracts requires several [runtime dependencies](./runtime.md) as well.